 The Intelligent Mail barcode (IMb) is the term coined by the United Stated Postal Service (USPS) for the new barcode symbology used to track and sort letters and flat packages.
 It comprises a suite of services including the Confirm® Service, which is referred to as OneCode Confirm™, and the Address Change Service™, which is referred to as OneCode ACS™.
 Intelligent Mail is also a term used in the description of the 24 digit tray label barcode.

-The Intelligent Mail customer barcode combines the information of both the POSTNET and PLANET symbologies, and additional information, into a single barcode that is about the same size as the traditional POSTNET symbol.
+The Intelligent Mail customer barcode combines the information of both the POSTNET and PLANET symbologies and additional information, into a single barcode that is about the same size as the traditional POSTNET symbol.
 Automation Discounts with the use of Intelligent Mail customer barcodes have been supported since March 2007.
 Version 7.0 of the Postnet & Intelligent Mail Barcode Fonts contains the special characters required.

 Currently, the use of the Intelligent Mail barcode is optional.
 Since it offers significant advantages, however, it makes good business sense to implement this new symbol today.
-IDAutomation has implemented unique encoding in IDAutomation’s Postnet Fonts, which allow printing of Postnet, Planet and Intelligent Mail barcodes with the same font.
+IDAutomation has implemented unique encoding in IDAutomation’s Postnet Fonts, which allow the printing of Postnet, Planet, and Intelligent Mail barcodes with the same font.